wp-plugins/activehelper-livehelp/readme.txt

 === ActiveHelper LiveHelp Live Chat===
 Contributors: activehelper
-Tags: wordpress livechat,  live chat, live help, live support, customer service, wordpress plugin, livechat plugin, visitor tracking, visitor chat, floating
-Requires at least: 3.2
+Tags: wordpress livechat,  live chat, live help, live support, chat plugin, visitor tracking, visitor chat, phone live chat Requires at least: 3.2
-Tested up to: 4.1.1
+Tested up to: 4.3
-Stable tag: 3.9.0
+Stable tag: 3.9.5

-Powerful Live Chat Plugin for WordPress.
+Wordpress Live Chat plugin.
+Manage all your wordpress sites from your desktop or mobile.

 == Description ==

+LiveChat - Live chat plugin software.
+Worpress Live chat allows to engage website visitors to contact you in real-time to your computer desktop or mobile device.

 WordPress Live Chat Plugin is the most affordable and scalable Live Chat.
 ActiveHelper Live Chat System is perfect for small and medium WordPress sites.
 Answer Live chats from any location, Desktop and mobile are included, Windows and Mac, IOS and Android too.